 If this is you, then we may be able to help you.

 But - either way - don’t do anything else, and I mean anything else, until you have read my book.

 The more screw-ups you make, the harder it’s going to be for us to fix your case.

 Please, please, please order my book (I give it away for free for crying out loud); before you make anymore mistakes.

-“If your book is so hot, why are you giving it away for free?”
+“Why are you giving the book away for free?”

 Okay.
 Some folks are suspicious.